rasmuskl/blog-hexo-rasmuskl/source/_posts/2009-02-23-code-coverage-what-you-need-to-know.markdown

 Another thing that is very hard to measure with code coverage is multi-threaded behavior.
 It is definitely not caught in our statement coverage and if getting full path coverage is hard, consider getting full path coverage with multiple threads.

-## One Problem – Test Quality
+## One Problem - Test Quality

 The problem with using code coverage on its own is that code coverage tells you nothing about the quality of the tests that cover the code.
 Code coverage tells you how much of your code has actually been executed, but it tells you nothing about the asserts that were made in the tests – that is, it says nothing about the correctness of the code.

 The perfect example of this is writing a test with zero asserts (state or interaction).
 This test will produce a certain percentage of coverage, while ensuring nothing except that the code can successfully execute.
-While such sanity tests can be useful in some tricky cases with exceptions, this is often a worthless test – it has no quality whatsoever, it doesn’t verify any intent of the programmer who wrote the code it is testing.
+While such sanity tests can be useful in some tricky cases with exceptions, this is often a worthless test - it has no quality whatsoever, it doesn't verify any intent of the programmer who wrote the code it is testing.

 The thing that is easy to sell about code coverage is that is is reasonably easy to measure.
 It is easy to set a percentage, a goal and then try to obtain this goal.
 100% code coverage is a great goal – it might be unrealistic in most situations, but it is a good thing to strive towards.
 But if the tests suck or the programmers who write the tests become lazy the code coverage will be nothing but misleading.